-So, you always face a problem, so the path has to be planned initially such that it does not go very close to a singular configuration of the manipulator.
-If at all it is required that the path has to go very close to the singular configuration, then the inverse problem has to be solved carefully.
-You have to put additional constraints on the velocity of the actuators or the actuator rates, so that your motors or actuators do not get saturated.
-In that case you loose on the path or you can loose on the velocity that you desired on the path.
-So, there is a trade off, if the path is too close to a singular configuration then you will lose accuracy on that path.
+So, you always face a problem.
+So, the path has to be planned initially such that it does not go very close to a singular configuration of the manipulator if at all it is required that the path has to go very close to the singular configuration then the inverse problem has to be solved carefully.
+It you have to put additional constraints on the velocity of the actuators or the actuator rates.
+So, that your motors or actuators do not get saturated.

+In that case you lose on the path or you can lose on the velocity that you desired on the path.
+So, there is a trade off if the path is too close to a singular configuration then you will lose accuracy on that path.

-Now, let us look at the close chain 3 RPR manipulator, here this manipulator has 3 degrees of freedom, we are specified the velocity of the end-effector point, the velocity trajectory of the end-effector point though x E dot y E dot and phi dot.
+Now, let us look at the closed chain 3 RPR manipulator here this manipulator has 3 degrees of freedom we are specified the velocity of the end effector point the velocity trajectory of the end effector point through xE dot yE dot and phi dot.

-So, phi dot so phi is the orientation angle and x E and y E are the positional coordinates in the ground based Cartesian coordinate system.
-What we need to find out is the actuator expansion rates.
-So, this vector S 2 dot S 4 dot S 5 dot so here at the actuators you need to find out their expansion rates for a specified end-effector trajectory or velocity.
-So, ones given the endeffector trajectory we can always determine or calculate the end-effector velocity.
-(Refer Slide Time: 25:05)
+So, phi dot.
+So, phi is the orientation angle and xE and yE are the positional coordinates in the ground based cartesian coordinate system what we need to find out is the actuator expansion rates.
+So, this vector s 2 dot s 4 dot s 5 dot.
+So, here are the actuators you need to find out their expansion rates for a specified end effector trajectory or velocity.
+So, once given the end effector trajectory we can always determine or calculate the end effector velocity.

-So, let us recapitulate what we are discussed about the velocity analysis problem for this manipulator, we have these displacement relations in terms of the coordinates of point A. So, here we have point A, so we have related the coordinates of point a in terms of the end-effector coordinate and the orientation angle phi.
-Similarly the coordinate x B y B they are related again to the end-effector coordinates and phi.
+So, let us recapitulate what we had discussed about the velocity analysis problem for this manipulator we have these displacement relations in terms of the coordinates of point A. So, here we have point a.
+So, we have related the coordinates of point A in terms of the end effector coordinate and the orientation angle phi.

-Now if you time differentiate these relations you will get the velocity relations which you use in this set of 3 equations which relate to the actuator expansion.
-So, once I differentiate these relations with respect to time and use the velocity relation that I have here.
+Similarly, the coordinate x B y B they are related again to the end effector coordinates and phi now if you time differentiate these relations you will get the velocity relations which you use in this set of 3 equations which relate to the actuator expansion.
+So, once I differentiate these relations with respect to time and use the velocity relations that I have here.

-Then I obtain the velocity relations between the end-effector velocity vector and the actuator expansion rates.
+Then I obtain the velocity relations between the end effector velocity vector and the actuator expansion rates.

-So, here we are defined the Jacobian which relates the actuator expansion rate and the end-effector velocity vector.
-Here this is quite straight forward because we will have the end-effector velocity vector already specified through the path.
-So, this vector on the right X E dot will be specified this is known to us, given the path we can find this vector once we plan the time of motion.
-Therefore, we can directly find out the expansion rates of the actuators.
-Now here again the Jacobian which might look very simple, but these P1 P 2 P 3 Q 1 Q 2 Q 3 and R1 R2 R3 they have certain denominator terms which might go to 0 and make the Jacobian singular.
+So, here we have defined the Jacobean which relates the actuator expansion rate and the end effector velocity vector here this is quite straightforward because we will have the end effector velocity vector already specified through the path.

+So, this vector on the right X E dot will be specified this is known to us given the path.
+We can find this vector once we plan the time of motion therefore, we can directly find out the expansion rates of the actuators now here again the Jacobean which might look very simple, but these P1 P2 P3 Q1 Q2 Q3 and R1 R2 R3 they have certain denominator terms which might go to 0 and make the Jacobean singular.